PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 To create a two-way payment channel, Bob first needs to provide two revocation hashes *h(rev1)* and *h(rev2)* to Alice.
 Alice then constructs the anchor transaction exactly as before.
 The ATx's TXO can be spent either by a 2-of-2 multi-sig or by just herself after the channel expiry duration.

-Alice completes the channel opening by constructing and signing the CTx1 and sending it to Bob.
+Alice completes the channel opening by constructing and signing CTx1 and sending it to Bob.
 The difference from the one-way payment channel is in the construction of the CTxs: instead of including a standard P2PKH for Bob's TXO, she uses a rTXO with a revocation hash *h(rev1)* provided by Bob.

 The message exchange for channel opening is: